-Thanks to Katharine for suggesting our Name of the Day should be the fine feathered Wren.
+Thanks to Katharine for suggesting our Name of the Day.

-Not every animal name works.
-I’d wince if I met a child named Cheetah.
-But Wren moves from the wilds to the nursery with grace and style.
+The baby name Wren moves from the wilds to the nursery with grace and style.

 A wren is a songbird.
 Various wren cousins live all over the world.
 They’re smallish in size, but their songs can be surprisingly loud and complex.

 The bird was known as the wrenne in Middle English and the wrenna or wrænna in Old English.
 It can be traced back to the Germanic werna and variations appear in Old Icelandic, too.

 While Wren feels like a restrained, even humble name, it also sounds just like reine – the French word for queen.
 Fitting, because this creature is sometimes known as King of the Birds.

 Aristotle wrote of a contest amongst all the birds to determine their leader.
 It was decided that he who could fly the highest would earn the crown.
 It looked like the eagle would win handily.
 Except that a clever little wren hid in the proud eagle’s plumage.
 At the last minute, he soared ahead on his own, and the title went to the wren instead.

 The fable survives, but the bird changes over the centuries.

 Some families probably earned the surname thanks to an ancestor’s small size.
 It’s also possible that the surname has nothing to do with the bird; it might come from an Irish name meaning spear.